-Shave slowly and gently to avoid razor bumps and keep the skin soft and nice.
+Shave slowly and gently to avoid razor bumps and .
 Don’t forget to use a soothing aftershave if you have sensitive skin.
 Or, if you have cuts and nicks from shaving, you can use Vaseline Petroleum Jelly to act as a sealant and slow down the bleeding.

 Use Beard Oil to Moisturize Your Facial Hair

 We get it.
 You probably don’t feel the need to prioritize this in your personal care routine.
 However, if you’re keen on keeping that beard looking good (so that you look and feel good), this needs to be part of your day.
 Beard oils are made of carrier and essential oils that mimic the oils that are naturally produced by the skin.
 They are designed to help with grooming by hydrating beard hair, preventing dryness, and promoting growth.